nicolas-briemant/angular-app-seed/README.md

 I like working in a modular way.
 The project has an entry point that clearly requires needed modules.
-A module is lke a small application that cover specific area of your project.
+A module is like a small application that cover specific area of your project.
 Put common stuff in a common folder.

 # Todo